Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquery-v2/readme.md

 await gapi.client.bigquery.tables.testIamPermissions({resource: 'resource'});

 /*
 Updates information in an existing table.
-The update method replaces the entire Table resource, whereas the patch method only replaces fields that are provided in the submitted Table resource.
+The update method replaces the entire table resource, whereas the patch method only replaces fields that are provided in the submitted table resource.
 */
 await gapi.client.bigquery.tables.update({
   datasetId: 'datasetId',